kcarnold/cs344/content/units/06recap/qa.md

 - regression: see chapter 6; just use MSE or MAE instead of cross-entropy.
 - generative models: sometimes use contrastive losses, which are just classification losses where the model has to distinguish true from generated data.

-### how transferrable models are between physical machines.
+### How transferrable models are between physical machines?

+Generally very much so.
+They're trained with lots of noise added intentionally, so little differences in floating point behavior don't tend to matter much.

 ### Guidelines for how cleaning relates to modeling?